reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 23. [removed user can still join the organization](https://hackerone.com/reports/976441) to New Relic - 34 upvotes, $250
 24. [Users can enable API access for free via mass assignment](https://hackerone.com/reports/267781) to New Relic - 32 upvotes, $0
 25. [Sending thousands of notifications with single request](https://hackerone.com/reports/957829) to New Relic - 29 upvotes, $500
-26. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 28 upvotes, $0
+26. [Adding your account to victim's app via deeplink](https://hackerone.com/reports/957874) to New Relic - 28 upvotes, $100
-27. [Adding your account to victim's app via deeplink](https://hackerone.com/reports/957874) to New Relic - 27 upvotes, $100
+27. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 28 upvotes, $0
-28. [[NR Insights] IDOR - Modify the filter settings for any NR Insights dashboard through internal_api endpoint](https://hackerone.com/reports/459443) to New Relic - 26 upvotes, $2500
+28. [[NR Insights] IDOR - Modify the filter settings for any NR Insights dashboard through internal_api endpoint](https://hackerone.com/reports/459443) to New Relic - 27 upvotes, $2500
 29. [The impossibility of inclusion of the trial (BROWSER)](https://hackerone.com/reports/460428) to New Relic - 26 upvotes, $200
 30. [HTML injection at Alert email](https://hackerone.com/reports/950180) to New Relic - 25 upvotes, $250
 31. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 18 upvotes, $500
 32. [Open redirection ](https://hackerone.com/reports/207285) to New Relic - 18 upvotes, $0
-33. [Stored XSS firing at transaction map (applicationName field)](https://hackerone.com/reports/549084) to New Relic - 17 upvotes, $2500
+33. [Stored XSS firing at the "Add chart to note" popup](https://hackerone.com/reports/566400) to New Relic - 17 upvotes, $2500
-34. [Stored XSS firing at the "Add chart to note" popup](https://hackerone.com/reports/566400) to New Relic - 16 upvotes, $2500
+34. [Stored XSS firing at transaction map (applicationName field)](https://hackerone.com/reports/549084) to New Relic - 17 upvotes, $2500
 35. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 16 upvotes, $1000
 36. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
 37. [Stored XSS via "my recent queries" selector in NRQL dashboard builder](https://hackerone.com/reports/626082) to New Relic - 15 upvotes, $2500